 It is noteworthy that a number of judges filed dissenting statements and opinions in support of the City, creating a favorable record for an appeal to a higher court.
-The City of Grants Pass will likely seek review of the Ninth Circuit Court of Appeals opinion by petitioning the United States Supreme Court.
+On September 22, 2023, the City of Grants Pass filed a petition for certiorari asking the United States Supreme Court to review the Ninth Circuit Court of Appeals opinion.
+On January 12, 2024, the U.S. Supreme Court granted certiorari and will be hearing oral arguments during the 2023-2024 term.
+There is no certain timeline for a decision in the matter.

-Even with the Amended Opinion, municipal attorneys are still challenged in determining the answers to such questions as the following: what types and how severe of future changes should be expected and when those changes will occur.
+Even with the Amended Opinion, municipal attorneys are still challenged in determining the answers to such questions as the following: what types and how severe future changes should be expected and when those changes will occur.
 Given the fluidity surrounding the legal issues discussed in this Guide, before adopting any new policy, or revising an existing policy, that touches on the subject matter described herein, cities are strongly encouraged to speak with their legal advisor to ensure the policy is constitutional.
 During the pendency of the petition for certiorari process and the District Court ruling, the existing Ninth Circuit Court of Appeals Amended Opinion is in effect.

-4 See Denial of Rehearing en banc Johnson v.
+&lt;sup>4 See Denial of Rehearing en banc Johnson v.
 City of Grants Pass -- F.4th -- (9th Cir.
 Or.
 July 5, 2023).
 Access the published opinion at https://cdn.ca9.uscourts.gov/datastore/opinions/2022/09/28/20-35752.pdf.
-5 Id. at 49.
+Id. at 49.